 Wick bridging happens when a curling wick stops self-trimming cleanly and leaves part of the carbonized tip stretched across the melt pool instead of burning away.
 Mushrooming is different: it is carbon buildup that forms a bulb at the wick tip.
 Bridging describes failed self-trimming across the melt pool, while mushrooming describes a carbon cap at the tip.

 Use repeated behavior across comparable burns as the pass/fail signal.
-A universal angle cutoff sounds precise, but centered flame, soot level, cap formation, and repeatable burn-test results are more useful decision markers.
+A universal angle cutoff sounds exact, but centered flame, soot level, cap formation, and repeatable burn-test results are more useful decision markers.

 Do a quick curl check each time you test-burn a candle.
 During the first part of the burn, look at the wick from the side and from above: is it roughly upright with a modest bend, or is it forming a tight crook that drags the flame sideways?
 Note any soot on the jar, tunneling, or pronounced lean and record those observations in your testing notes.
 If you see a strong hook, streaks of soot, or a leaning flame on comparable burns, treat that combination as “do not ship” and change something before you pour more.
 Start with trimming and recentring between burns; if the same pattern returns, move next to wick size and series before you blame the wax blend.